What If My Child Is Homesick?

 It’s a big concern for parents.
 Often, summer camp might be one of the first times a child is away from home, and you want to make sure that their stay at camp is successful, enjoyable, and healthy.
 So what do you do about homesickness?

 - Don’t make a big deal about it.
 If your child knows that you are worried, they will worry.
 Talk to them before they come to camp.
 Talk about the activities that they will be able to do.
 Tell them how excited you are for them to go.
 Ask them questions.
 “What do you think will be your favorite thing?”
 “What kind of food do you hope they have?”
 Get on the Camp Wyoming website with your child and do some exploring together.
-Look at pictures in our gallery.
+Look at pictures on our Facebook page.
 Read the bios about the summer staff members.
 Look at the Typical Day schedule and the Typical Menu.
 Focus on all the positive parts of camp.
 That way, your child will focus on these things, too.
 It’s totally normal to experience homesickness at camp, and our staff are well-trained in how to deal with it.
 However, preparing for it starts at home when you encourage and uplift your camper.

 - Practice being away from home with short stays before they come to camp.
 Have your child stay overnight at their grandparent’s or a friend’s house.
 These short getaways will teach them that they can be independent and survive without the comforts of home, and also that you will return to get them when the night is over.
 Make it a little more “camp-like” by letting them pitch a tent in the backyard or in the living room.

 - Don’t promise things that can’t actually happen.
 Don’t tell them that they can call home or that you’ll come and pick them up if they don’t like it.
 Promises like this actually make it harder for your child to adjust at camp (because all they will focus on is the “out” that you have provided) and go against the general practices of the camp.
 Trust the staff.
 We are all well-trained and have a lot of experience in dealing with homesickness.